lelkouss/power-outages-analysis/README.md

 duration is measured in minutes, these are very large discrepancies.

 ## Step 5: Final Model
 - The feature that we added was a StandardScaler for the numerical columns.
-The two numerical columns were number of customers affected and the anomaly level which have different units.
+The two numerical columns were the number of customers affected and the anomaly level which have different units.
 Since these features have different units, standardizing improved the accuracy of predictions.

 - Another feature that we added was a search for the best polynomial feature number by using GridSearchCV.
 Since we somewhat randomly chose 8 for the original model, it made sense for us to do a search for the best value.

-- We used Linear Regression and the most optimal hyperparemter for polynomial feature was 2.
+- We used Linear Regression and the most optimal hyperparemter for polynomial features was 2.
 We used GridSearchCV to select the hyperparameters.

 - Our final model performed better for both training and validation data but more significantly for validation data.
 The ability to predict unseen data is important and our final model was much better at this.